akoosh/ssu-api/README.md

 ## Getting Started

 1. Once you have cloned the repository, run `npm install`.
-This will install the node modules listed as dependencies in `package.json` necessary to run the server.
+This will install the node modules listed as dependencies in `package.json` necessary to run the app.

-2. Once you have a MongoDB service running, run `node mockData.js`.
-This will inject some student data into the database with random names and student IDs.
+2. Once you have a MongoDB service running, run `node populateDatabase.js`.
+This will populate the database using the CSV files in `/data`, which contain all of the course information for SSU, some course requisite information, and four semesters' worth of (fake) student enrollment information.
-Note that this is just fake data, and only populates the student table.
-To test the whole application, you'll need to use some actual sample data.

 3. Start the server with `npm start`.
 This will run the server using [Forever](https://github.com/foreverjs/forever), which will restart the server if it crashes or if you change its source files.